 Secure Stencil with Tape

-Reusable plastic stencils are easy to work with, this one comes in three sizes.
-Of course, you don't have to be in a coastal city to use nautical theme stencils.
+Reusable plastic stencils are easy to work with.
+This one comes in three sizes.
+Of course, you don't have to be in a coastal city to use nautical-themed stencils.
 This table is in a cabin by the lake.